Demotive/govuk_transformation_dashboard/_posts/2000-01-09-driving-record.markdown

 status-beta:
   - copy        : "Testing and development of beta product --- Feb 2014"
     complete    : true
-  - copy        : "Target: public beta --- Mar 2014"
+  - copy        : "Public beta release --- Mar 2014"
-    complete    : false
+    complete    : true

 status-live:
-  - copy        : "The service is anticipated to go live in June 2014 depending on feedback from beta and subsequent development work" complete    : false
+  - copy        : "The service should go live in June 2014 depending on feedback from the public beta and subsequent development work" complete    : false
-  - copy        : "Development of live service and dept transformational work to continue" complete    : false